-The NDP Announcement frame has four variants, the VHT NDP Announcement frame, the HE NDP
+The NDP Announcement frame has four five variants, the VHT NDP Announcement frame, the HE NDP

-Announcement frame, the Ranging/Sensing NDP Announcement frame, and the EHT NDP Announcement frame.
-The four formats are distinguished by the setting of the NDP Announcement Variant subfield in the Sounding Dialog Token field.
+Announcement frame, the Ranging/Sensing NDP Announcement frame, the Sensing NDP Announcement frame, and the EHT NDP Announcement frame.
+The four five formats are distinguished by the setting of the NDP Announcement Variant subfield in the Sounding Dialog Token field and the presence or absence of the STA Info field with AID subfield equal to 2045 (i.e., Special AID) with its B31 set to 1 (see Table 9-42a)).
+The STA Info field with AID subfield equal to 2045 is always present in a Sensing NDP Announcement frame and it is transmitted as the first STA Info field.
+The STA Info field with AID subfield equal to 2045 is not present in the Ranging NDP Announcement frame used for TB ranging measurement exchange but it is present in the non-TB ranging measurement exchange.
 The Ranging/Sensing NDP Announcement frame is distinguished by an additional indication in the Special STA Info field.
 The Special STA Info field is always present in a Ranging/ Sensing NDP Announcement frame and its AID11 subfield is equal to 2045, while the NDP Announcement frame with the STA Info field is not sent in TB Ranging exchange.
 The Special STA Info field is placed at the start of the list of STA Info fields in a Ranging/Sensing NDP Announcement frame.

+The Duration, RA, and TA fields are set as in a VHT NDP Announcement frame.

-The VHT NDP Announcement frame contains at least one STA Info field.
+The NDP Announcement frame contains at least one STA Info field.
 If the NDP Announcement frame contains only one STA Info field with a value less than 2008 in the AID11 subfield, then in the case of VHT, or HE or EHT NDP Announcement frames the RA field is set to the address of the STA addressed in the only STA Info field of this NDP Announcement frame (see 10.37.5.2 (Rules for VHT sounding protocol sequences), 26.7 (HE sounding operation), 35.7 (EHT sounding operation)), while in the case of Ranging NDP Announcement frames, the RA address is set to the address of the RSTA or ISTA that is the intended recipient of the frame.
+In the case of Sensing NDP Announcement frames, the RA address is set to the address of the AP or non-AP STA that is the intended recipient of the frame.
 If the NDP Announcement frame contains more than one STA Info field with a value less than 2008 in the AID11 subfield, then the RA field is set to the broadcast address.

 Change the fourth paragraph of 9.3.1.19.1 (General description) as defined in IEEE P802.11be/D2.2 as follows(Motion 193):